zreese/jre-excerpts/content/jre-2049--coleman-hughes--2023-10-20.md

 43:45 	(Joe Rogan)	But the scientists that are making all this stuff, they're just fucking scientists.
 And part of the problem with getting the money attached to the regulatory body and attached to the scientists is because then there's someone who doles out the funding, and maybe that guy is connected to the money side, and maybe that guy was actually a doctor.
 And now you've got this crazy situation where these doctors can't even tell the truth.
 That scientists can't tell the truth.

 44:08 	(Joe Rogan)	They can't talk openly about the reservations that they have about some of these specific types of research that they're doing.
-Like, hey, should we be doing this?
+Like, “hey, should we be doing this?”
 They can't say anything, uh, because they're connected.
 And if they get ostracized from that system, they are fucked.

 44:22 	(Joe Rogan)	Their career is fucked.
 There's no recourse.
 They don't have anything to fall back on.